britram/taps-transports/draft-ietf-taps-transports.md

 available IP addresses and establish new sessions between pairs of endpoints.

 By multiplexing one byte stream over separate paths, MPTCP can achieve a higher throughput than TCP in certain situations.
-Note, however, that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck.
+However, if coupled congestion control {{RFC6356}} is used, it might limit this benefit to maintain fairness to other flows at the bottleneck.
 When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.

 ### Interface Description